Warwick-Plasma/Lare2d/README.md

 DOWNLOADING AND BUILDING THE CODE
 ---------------------------------

-The easiest method of downloading the code is to grab a copy of the latest release package, located in the "Releases" section of the LareXd web-site.

-For more advanced users, the code is also hosted on a git repository.
-Further details on this are provided below.

-The "Releases" section of the LareXd site contains files in the form "lare2d-3.1.0.tar.gz".
-These are tarred and gzipped packages of the code which can be unpacked with the command `tar xzf lare2d-3.1.0.tar.gz`.
-This will create a directory called "lare2d-3.1.0".

-Within this directory there are various subdirectories and a "Makefile" containing the instructions for compiling the code.
+Within the LAre2d directory there are various subdirectories and a "Makefile" containing the instructions for compiling the code.

 Many people will be used to editing Makefiles by hand in order to set them up